 If the name on your bill reads “Current Resident”, the post office will not forward it to you.
 If you are going to be gone for an extended period of time, we recommend that you contact our office to have your name and a forwarding address added to your account.
 You will need to call us again once you return home, in order to change the mailing address back to the service address.

 Bills for buildings that are vacant are often returned to us by the post office.
 In these cases, every effort is made to determine who the owner of record is and send the bills to them.

 If your bill becomes 90 days or more past due, you may be subject to shut off.

 Before we shut water off, we will send a notice with the amount that needs to be paid to avoid a shut off.
 Customers need to either pay the amount in full, or contact us before the due date to set up a payment arrangement.

 Can I get a separate meter for my outside water use?

-If you live in Farmington Hills or Commerce Township, you can get a separate meter for outdoor water usage.
+If you live in Farmington Hills, Pontiac, Commerce Township, Wolverine Lake, or Oxford (non-residential only), you can get a separate meter for outdoor water usage.
 Contact your municipality to get a permit before coming in to see us to purchase your meter.

 What is the Industrial Waste Control charge on my bill?

-Industrial waste control and industrial surcharges are fees imposed to cover the cost of compliance with National Pretreatment Standards and the National Pollutant Discharge Elimination System (NPDES) discharge permit that the Detroit Water and Sewerage Department and other wastewater treatment plants have.
+Industrial waste control and industrial surcharges are fees imposed to cover the cost of compliance with National Pretreatment Standards and the National Pollutant Discharge Elimination System (NPDES) discharge permit that the Great Lakes Water Authority and other wastewater treatment plants have.
 The charges cover the cost of compliance for this federally mandated program.
 Charges are based on the size of your meter.